Subasini-02/SQL_Data_Cleaning_Project.io/README.md

-# Project Title: Data Cleaning of Electric Vehicle Population Dataset in MS SQL
+# Data Cleaning of Electric Vehicle Population Dataset in MS SQL

-Brief:

-This project involved cleaning and preparing an Electric Vehicle (EV) Population dataset using Microsoft SQL Server (MS SQL).
-The raw dataset contained inconsistencies, missing values, and formatting issues that needed to be resolved for accurate analysis and reporting.
+#### This project focused on transforming a raw Electric Vehicle (EV) Population dataset into a clean, structured format using Microsoft SQL Server (MS SQL).
+The goal was to address common data quality issues such as inconsistencies, formatting errors, and missing values to prepare the dataset for meaningful analysis and reporting.
+The cleaning process improved the overall reliability of the data, making it suitable for use in analytics, dashboards, or integration with other systems.

-Key tasks performed included:
+#### The dataset contains detailed information about registered electric vehicles, including attributes such as Make, Model, Model Year, Electric Vehicle Type (e.g., Battery Electric or Plug-in Hybrid), Electric Range, Vehicle Location (city, ZIP code), and more.
+This data is typically used to study EV adoption trends, identify regional patterns, and support sustainability and infrastructure planning efforts.
+However, the raw data presented challenges such as inconsistent naming, missing location details, duplicate records, and improperly formatted fields.

+### Key Tasks Performed:

+Duplicate Handling: Identified and removed duplicate records to maintain data integrity.

+Standardization:

+Removed leading/trailing white spaces

+Eliminated unnecessary punctuation (e.g., periods)

+Corrected inconsistent entries in vehicle make/model and other text fields

+Data Type Conversion: Converted columns to appropriate data types (e.g., dates, integers, text).

-Identifying and handling missing or null values
+Missing/Null Values: Detected and handled missing or null values using replacement or exclusion techniques.

-Standardizing categorical values (e.g., EV makes and models)

-Removing duplicate records

-Correcting data types and formatting inconsistencies (e.g., date formats, numeric fields)

-Filtering out irrelevant or out-of-scope entries

-Creating clean, structured tables for downstream analytics
+Irrelevant Data Removal: Filtered out records outside the scope of analysis (e.g., incomplete entries, outdated formats).

+Column Naming Conventions: Renamed columns to follow SQL best practices (e.g., avoiding spaces, special characters, ensuring consistency).

-The goal of the project was to ensure the dataset was reliable, consistent, and analysis-ready, enabling better insights into electric vehicle adoption and trends.
+This project not only ensured the dataset was clean and analysis-ready but also laid the foundation for more advanced insights into electric vehicle trends, policy planning, and environmental research.